 Cassandra Lam of Laksa Shop: Life is a Bowl of Laksa

 We've carried Mama Lam's delicious Malaysian curry pastes and hot sauces since almost the beginning of Pearl River Mart Foods.
-So when we heard founder Cassandra Lam had opened a pop-up serving up laksa (noodles soups popular throughout Southeast Asia, we knew we had found the perfect pop-up for Little Eats 小吃, our "substantial snacks" stand in Pearl River Mart Foods.
+So when we heard founder Cassandra Lam had opened a pop-up serving up laksa (noodle soups popular throughout Southeast Asia) we knew we had found the perfect pop-up for Little Eats 小吃, our "substantial snacks" stand in Pearl River Mart Foods.

 We had the chance to chat with Cassandra about how Mama Lam's and the Laksa Shop came about, what craft-beer-drinkers and laksa-eaters might have in common, and of course food food food!